NavigationContentFooter

 Deprecation of SNI routes with HTTP backends

-Reviewed on 29 April 2024
+Reviewed on 14 November 2024

 • SNI routes are still available and supported for TCP backends.

-Why are we deprecating this feature?
+Why did we deprecate this feature?

 SNI routes were originally introduced to enable routing with TCP backends when connections were encrypted with TLS.
 This enabled the forwarding of traffic to different backend server pools based on the “host” the client wanted to connect to.